 - Take notes during the conversation.
 Get down every detail so that you can be efficient when finding a solution.
-Thus, you won’t waste the customer’s time by having them repeat the whole story.
-Write down the customer’s own words, so you don’t fall into a Chinese whisperers trap when you have to escalate the issue to other departments.
+This way, you won’t waste the customer’s time by having them repeat the whole story.
+Write down the customer’s words so you don’t fall into a Chinese whisperer’s trap when you have to escalate the issue to other departments.
 To avoid this, you can also use call center tools like CloudTalk’s Call Notes and Call Tags.
-That way, each of your colleagues sees what was the customer’s issue about.”
+That way, each of your colleagues will see what the customer’s issue was about.

 - Use verbal cues.
 Occasionally, use positive words to show that you’re paying attention.
 This can be as simple as “Oh I see!” or “Yes”.

-- Ask questions – never assume.
+- Ask questions, never assume.
 Don’t try to fill in the gaps by yourself.
-Asking questions about the situation is another way to show the customer that you’re ready to help, and getting as much information as possible helps you crack the case faster.
+Asking questions about a situation is another way to show the customer that you’re ready to help, and getting as much information as possible helps you crack the case more quickly.